ivanfranco502/SumFiles/README.md

 10 2
 ```
 The sum of A.txt and its subfiles is 111, sum for B.txt is 39, and sum for C.txt is 12.

 ** Note that this is just an example.
 The solution should be able to handle any set of files as described in the problem statement.**
+## Considerations
+- Took a recursive approach for the sake of clearer code.
+- There is a "cache" mechanism to avoid accessing a file which was already processed.